 5. Tax is payable on the way out too

-Release of your contributions and deemed earnings made under the FHSSS, will be taxed at your marginal tax rate less a 30% tax offset.
+Release of your contributions and deemed earnings made under the FHSS, will be taxed at your marginal tax rate less a 30% tax offset.
 For example, if your marginal tax rate is 34.5% including the Medicare Levy, with the 30% tax offset you will pay a tax rate of 4.5% on withdrawal.

 6. Investment returns are deemed by the ATO, rather than based on actual performance

-The earnings on your FHSSS savings will be deemed, using a formula calculated by the ATO.
+The earnings on your FHSS savings will be deemed, using a formula calculated by the ATO.
 Under the scheme rules, the ATO will consider (or deem) that your contributions have earned a return based on the rate earned by 90-day bank bills plus 3%.

 At the time the policy was announced (May 2017), this formula would provide an annual return of 4.78%.
 It’s important to note that the return on 90-day bank bills moves around in line with trends in investment markets.
-Note that the volatility in the 90-day bank bill rate means the return deemed on your savings when you withdraw your FHSSS contributions may be higher or lower than the May 2017.
+Note that the volatility in the 90-day bank bill rate means the return deemed on your savings when you withdraw your FHSS contributions may be higher or lower than the May 2017.
 At the time of writing, the rate is 5.04%.

-Note: The return the ATO deems that you earned on your FHSSS contributions may be more or less than what you could have earned outside the super system, or more or less than the rate of investment earnings for the balance of your super account.
+Note: The return the ATO deems that you earned on your FHSS contributions may be more or less than what you could have earned outside the super system, or more or less than the rate of investment earnings for the balance of your super account.
 It remains unclear what super funds will do if your super account earns less than the rate deemed by the ATO when you withdraw your contributions.
-Such a risk may deter some super funds from offering FHSSS.
+Such a risk may deter some super funds from offering FHSS.

 7. Your super funds are not in charge